 The first collaborative center of the Hub, has recently been established within KUIAS.
 Its ultimate goal is to unravel the mysteries of the universe, matter and life, as well as address various key issues of modern society through its unique interdisciplinary approaches focusing on mathematics.
-We conduct researcher exchanges, joint research, and training of young researchers in various forms with the Graduate School of Science (human resource development in the mathematical sciences), KUIAS and the Graduate School of Science (medical science and mathematical science), the Graduate School of Advanced Integrated Studies in Human Survivability (social sciences), and the Research Institute for Mathematical Sciences (mathematics).
+We conduct researcher exchanges, joint research, and training of young researchers in various forms with the Graduate School of Science (human resource development in the mathematical sciences), the Graduate School of Advanced Integrated Studies in Human Survivability (social sciences), the Research Institute for Mathematical Sciences (mathematics) and Yukawa Institute for Theoretical Physics, Kyoto University (theoretical physics).